openssl/openssl/INSTALL.md

                    using this variable.
 Set it to the compiler executable you wish to use, e.g. gcc or clang.

+    CONFIG_NOWAIT
+                   On platforms where the choice of 32-bit or 64-bit architecture is not explicitly specified, `Configure` will print a warning message and wait for a few seconds to let you interrupt the configuration.
+Setting this variable will skip the wait.

     CROSS_COMPILE
                    This environment variable has the same meaning as for the "--cross-compile-prefix" Configure flag described above.
 If both are set then the Configure flag takes precedence.

+    HASHBANGPERL
+                   The command string for the Perl executable to insert in the
+                   #! line of perl scripts that will be publicly installed.
+                   Default: /usr/bin/env perl
+                   Note: the value of this variable is added to the same scripts on all platforms, but it's only relevant on Unix-like platforms.

+    KERNEL_BITS
+                   This can be the value `32` or `64` to specify the architecture when it is not "obvious" to the configuration.
+It should generally not be necessary to specify this environment variable.

     NM
                    The name of the nm executable to use.